-Rather than treating the extreme resilience of manual trades (e.g., Roofers, Stonemasons) and high-stakes healthcare as a novel empirical discovery, our dual-factor matrix functions as a vulnerability distribution that mathematically operationalizes \textit{Moravec's Paradox} \cite{moravec1988mind} and \textit{Polanyi's Paradox} \cite{polanyi1966tacit}.
-By hardcoding absolute veto thresholds ($R=5$) and severe degradation parameters ($R=4$) into our mapping function for unstructured physical interaction and high-liability environments, our model explicitly demonstrates how theoretical AI exposure is aggressively compressed by real-world physical and legal frictions.
+Rather than treating the extreme resilience of manual trades such as roofing and stonemasonry and high-stakes healthcare as a novel empirical discovery, our dual-factor matrix functions as a vulnerability distribution that operationalizes \textit{Moravec's Paradox} \cite{moravec1988mind} and \textit{Polanyi's Paradox} \cite{polanyi1966tacit}.
+By hardcoding absolute veto thresholds ($R=5$) and severe degradation parameters ($R=4$) into our mapping function for unstructured physical interaction and high-liability environments, our model shows how theoretical AI exposure is compressed by real-world physical and legal frictions.

 The resulting distribution does not merely reflect raw technical capability; it simulates a risk-adjusted market equilibrium.
-In this simulated environment, high-level symbolic manipulation is heavily targeted due to its low commercial friction.
-Conversely, low-level sensorimotor skills remain structurally insulated.
-This insulation is empirically grounded: despite AI's mastery of complex mathematics, traversing an uneven roof or shaping an irregular stone involves infinite long-tail physical variables that current generative models cannot reliably process.
-Furthermore, this structural resilience is epistemologically reinforced by \textit{Polanyi's Paradox} \cite{polanyi1966tacit}—summarized by the axiom ``we can know more than we can tell.''
-Many physical and caregiving actions rely on tacit knowledge and intuitive somatic feedback that cannot be easily codified into text datasets for LLM training.
-Ultimately, the intersection of these epistemological limits with the demand for strict human accountability substantiates the presence of a profound \textit{Cognitive Risk Asymmetry}, acting as a definitive moat against full automation in the contemporary labor market.
+In this simulated environment, high-level symbolic manipulation is heavily targeted because of its low commercial friction.
+Low-level sensorimotor skills, by contrast, remain structurally insulated.
+The insulation has an empirical basis: despite AI's mastery of complex mathematics, traversing an uneven roof or shaping an irregular stone involves long-tail physical variables that current generative models cannot reliably process.
+This structural resilience is reinforced epistemologically by \textit{Polanyi's Paradox} \cite{polanyi1966tacit}, captured by the axiom that ``we can know more than we can tell.''
+Many physical and caregiving actions rely on tacit knowledge and intuitive somatic feedback that resists codification into the text datasets used for LLM training.
+The intersection of these epistemological limits with the demand for strict human accountability substantiates a \textit{Cognitive Risk Asymmetry} that functions as a moat against full automation in the contemporary labor market.

 \textbf{The Cognitive Risk Asymmetry in Healthcare and Infrastructure} A secondary, yet equally critical, trait of the bottom-tier occupations is the overwhelming presence of severe liability constraints.
 Roles such as Surgical Assistants and Physical Medicine Physicians ($OAI = 0.0200$) technically involve cognitive diagnosis that an AI could theoretically perform.
 However, their physical interaction with patients triggers the absolute veto threshold ($R=5$) in our dual-factor model.
 In these domains, the legal necessity of human accountability and the ethical intolerance for ``probabilistic hallucinations'' construct an impenetrable barrier to full automation, echoing the false hope of current explainable AI approaches in high-stakes healthcare \cite{ghassemi2021false}.
 Consequently, we observe a substantial `Cognitive Risk Asymmetry'' in the labor market: job security in the AI era is no longer solely dictated by the cognitive complexity of the task, but increasingly by the magnitude of real-world risk associated with its execution.